pookjw/IvarDescription/README.md

 ## Usages

-My `Foundation_IvarDescriptions` provides 8 methods - dumping methods/properties/ivars description.
+My `Foundation_IvarDescriptions` provides total 8 methods - dumping methods/properties/ivars description.
 Also it supports dumping Objective-C Protocols which is not supported in `IvarDescriptions`!

 ```objc
 @interface NSObject (Foundation_IvarDescription)